xavidop/blog/genkit/_posts/2026-05-16-genkitx-temporal-durable-genkit-flows.md

 - **Prompts and Dotprompt.** Versioned `.prompt` files, prompt registries and structured outputs all work unchanged.
 The flow body is plain Genkit.
 - **Plugins and model providers.** Any Genkit plugin (Google AI, Vertex AI, OpenAI, Anthropic, Ollama, local models, vector stores, etc.) plugs in as usual; the Temporal layer doesn't care which provider is on the other side of the call.
 - **Telemetry and tracing.** Genkit's OpenTelemetry traces continue to be emitted from inside the activity, so they show up in whatever observability backend you already use, alongside Temporal's own event history.
-- **Deployment surfaces.** Flows can still be exposed as HTTP endpoints, Cloud Functions, Firebase callable functions or Express handlers; `executeFlowWorkflow` is just one more entry point, and you can mix and match (e.g. quick chat requests over HTTP, long agent runs through Temporal).
+- **Deployment surfaces.** Flows can still be exposed as HTTP endpoints, Cloud Functions, Firebase callable functions or Express handlers; `executeTemporalFlow` is just one more entry point, and you can mix and match (e.g. quick chat requests over HTTP, long agent runs through Temporal).
 - **Multi-language story.** Genkit is available in JS/TS, Go, Python (preview), Dart/Flutter (preview) and through a community Java SDK.
 This particular plugin targets JS/TS, but the architectural pattern — define your AI logic in Genkit, run it as a Temporal Workflow — is reusable across runtimes thanks to Temporal's polyglot SDKs.

 ## Conclusion